To learn more, email Acting Program Director Ken Gill, PhD.

 Fast Facts:

-- Our program is the only Ph.D. in Psychiatric Rehabilitation in the country.
+- Our program is the only Ph.D. in Psychiatric Rehabilitation Counseling in the country.

 - Students can co-teach with faculty at different educational levels within the department.